 “We’re pleased to see the recommendations from DARE UK’s public dialogue, and look forward to seeing them taken forward to deliver a trustworthy national data research infrastructure that supports research at scale for public good.”

-UKRI Trusted and Connected Data and Analytics Research Environments (DARE UK) – Programme Updates
+DARE UK (Data and Analytics Research Environments UK) – Programme Updates

 If you are interested in receiving updates on the DARE UK programme, please visit the DARE UK website and subscribe to their mailing list.
 Visit the DARE UK website